lpravda42/PythonDataIES_project/README.md

 ## Project description

-The main python script is 'train.py'.
+### Environment

 The project environment is specified in 'MLproject' and 'conda.yaml'.
-A user can install the conda environment by running
+A user can install the conda environment with all project dependencies by running
 ```bash
 conda env create -f conda.yaml
 ```